 I admit clowns are not my thing.
 They kind of scare me.
 I don’t always think they are funny.
-And Clowns with Swords, although most distinctively contrasted from other mere buffoons, and immeasurably nonsensical are no “merry-andrews” either.
+And The Three Musketeers: Clowns with Swords, appearing at Actors Company, although most distinctively contrasted from other mere buffoons, and immeasurably nonsensical are no “merry-andrews” either.

 Imagine Alexandre Dumas’ adventurous heroes in what you may have assumed till now a romantic classic thanks to many cavalier film versions brought to life with beautiful dashing casts, elaborate costumes and awe-inspiring court scenery.
 Then pause…